-Camillie Landrón is special counsel in the firm’s Communications, Internet and Technology Practice.
+Camillie Landrón is a partner in the firm’s Communications, Internet and Technology Practice.
 Ms. Landrón offers clients legal, policy, and strategic advice on matters affecting the communications, internet, technology and media industries.

 Prior to joining Jenner & Block, Ms. Landrón was an associate in the communications, internet and media groups of two major law firms.
 In those roles, she represented clients on a variety of regulatory, public policy, appellate, arbitration, and litigation matters relating to the telecommunications, media, and technology industries.
 She also advised clients across industry sectors on compliance with communications-related federal and state regulatory requirements, and consumer privacy and protection matters.